devslash-paul/fetchDSL/docs/index.md

 description: Cayman is a clean, responsive theme for GitHub Pages.
 ---

-FetchDSL is a compact DSL that allows for fast, easy to maintain, HTTP request scripts.
+FetchDSL is a compact DSL that allows for fast, maintainable, HTTP scripts.

-The DSL runs using kotlin, ktor, and kotlinx-coroutines to provide highly parallel requests, without requiring many resources to run quickly.
+The DSL runs using kotlin DSLs, ktor, and kotlinx-coroutines to provide highly parallel requests, without requiring many resources to run quickly.

+# Uses
+fetchDSL's main use case is for providing repeatable declarative HTTP requests.
+In particular, it's built for safely handling thousands of requests in an efficient manner while allowing control over request rate, request level changes (url, body, headers, etc) as well as once off session level setup such as login.

 # Getting started

-The `runHttp` context is the main entrypoint for the DSL.
-Each instance of `runHttp` could be considered similar to an incognito browser window.
+`runHttp` context is the main entrypoint for the DSL.
+Each instance of `runHttp` could be considered similar to a new browser window.

-That is, within the `runHttp` block, cookies and state may be shared, and as soon as the block is over, any future blocks start from a fresh state.
+That is, within the `runHttp` block, cookies and state are shared, and as soon as the block is over, any future blocks start from a fresh session.

 Multiple `runHttp` blocks can be run at the same time in different threads.
-There is no global state.
+There is no shared global state.

 #### Making a simple call